francomaaanz/vanillajs-es6-accordion/README.md

  npm run start
  ```

-The `"accordion.js"`  file will be generated in `"./dist"` folder.
+The `"accordion.js"` and `"style.css"` file will be generated in `"./dist"` folder.
 Once generated add it to the html file for being use.

  e2e test